Are you looking to not just manage but to lead in a responsible, innovative, sustainable and inspirational manner, in a range of business functions?

 Duration: 1 year full-time

-This course is studied over one year full-time and consists of seven compulsory and three optional modules in Stage 1.
-Stage 2 consists of a piece of management related research.
+This course is studied over one year full-time and consists of eight compulsory and two optional modules in Stage 1.
+Stage 2 consists of a piece of management related research project.

-Stage 1 aims to provide you with the knowledge and understanding of management in contemporary organisations, covering topics such corporate strategy, marketing and communications, accounting and financial management and leadership and change management.
+Stage 1 aims to provide you with the knowledge and understanding of management and leadership in contemporary organisations, covering topics such as corporate strategy, marketing and communications, accounting and financial management and leadership and change management.

-Stage 2 consists of one compulsory module; the Management Consultancy Report.
-This allows you to further develop your research skills whilst practically applying the knowledge and skills developed throughout Stage 1.
+Stage 2 consists of one compulsory module; the Business Report.
+This allows you to further develop your employability and research skills whilst practically applying the knowledge and skills developed throughout Stage 1.

-The MSc Management programme is available with an optional industrial placement, which will require you to complete the Industrial placement Report.
+The MSc Leadership and Management programme is available with an optional industrial placement, which will require you to complete the Industrial placement Report.

 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
-Students can chose three optional modules from Level 7 Management modules delivered at Medway during the Spring term.
+Students can choose two optional modules from Level 7 KBS modules delivered at Canterbury during the Spring term.

 Business failures in the global financial sector, and the subsequent repercussions for a range of different groups, not just shareholders, have put the spotlight on the role of business and the behaviour of managers.
 Is business just responsible for maximising profit for its owners, or does it have responsibilities to other groups?
 This raises a number of difficult questions; which groups? responsible for what?
 And if so, how to discharge these responsibilities?